 - Carbon dioxide gas has been used for most ages of poultry in previous emergency avian disease outbreaks.
 If using carbon dioxide gas, special consideration must be given for birds that may be more resistant to carbon dioxide gas such as young birds or water-based birds (ducks or geese).

-- Water-based foam has been used for floor-reared meat chickens as well as in some previous emergency avian disease outbreaks and has demonstrated results comparable to carbon dioxide gas.
+- Foam (water-based air-filled or high expansion gas-filled) has been used for floor-reared meat chickens as well as in some previous emergency avian disease outbreaks and has demonstrated results comparable to carbon dioxide gas.

 - Firearms, i.e. captive bolt guns, may be more appropriate than gas for larger birds such as turkeys.